Chula Vista's ‘ghost town’?

 “While we can’t share many details yet, we’ll be sure to let you know as soon as we’re able.”

 Mary Mills said that the mall should consider more family-oriented activities and events, specifically something geared for 'tweens and teens.
-Mills cited Lazer Journey, Sky Zone, Kids Ventures, and Tavern+Bowl -- which are located only a few miles north of ORTC -- as models for the types of businesses that would probably thrive at the center.
+Mills cited Lazer Journey, Sky Zone, Kids Ventures, and Tavern+Bowl as models for the types of businesses that would probably thrive at the center, located only a few miles north of ORTC.

 "I love this area, it’s beautiful.
 If they had a few more things to do, I'm not asking for a theme park," Mills said.